V-LoL: A Diagnostic Dataset for Visual Logical Learning: V-LoL: Merging Logic and Vision

 \section{V-LoL: Merging Logic and Vision}

-V-LoL encompasses a wide range of visual logical learning datasets, specifically designed to integrate logical reasoning challenges of ILP tasks into complex visual scenes.
-In an ILP problem a logic rule is learned given a set of positive and negative examples and background knowledge, where the examples and knowledge are represented as logical formulae~\cite{Muggleton95}.
-The \emph{Michalski train problem}~\cite{michalski1980} is a classic ILP task that consists of two sets of five train examples.
-These trains are composed of a wide variety of properties, and labelled into two categories: \textit{eastbound} or \textit{westbound} (\cf Fig. 5 in the supplementary material (supp.)).
-The objective is to induce relational patterns for classifying trains based on their properties.
+Overall, the V-LoL diagnostic dataset unites the challenges of logical reasoning with the complexity of visual perception.
+In spirit of the never-ending language learning framework (NELL) proposed by~\cite{carlson2010toward}, V-LoL serves as an overarching framework for datasets that lift classical logic learning problems (\eg, Inductive Logic Programming (ILP)) into a detailed visual environment.
+In an ILP problem a logic rule is learned given a set of positive and negative examples as well as background knowledge, where the examples and knowledge are represented as logical formulae ~\citep{muggleton1991, cropper2022}.
+V-LoL's unique datasets facilitate the evaluation and development of AI models, particularly focusing on their ability to perform logical inferences within a visual environment.
+Thus, by merging logic and vision, V-LoL allows to simultaneously evaluate and diagnose both the visual perception and logical reasoning abilities of AI systems.

-V-LoL-Trains (V-LoL\emojitrain{}) is a first instantiation of V-LoL that realizes the Michalski train problem~\cite{michalski1980} in immersive visual scenes using the CLEVR~\cite{johnson2016} environment.
-Each V-LoL\emojitrain{} image portrays a 3D scene with compositional objects (objects containing other objects) and is accompanied with rich scene information including depth maps, object segmentations and bounding boxes.
-Through the incorporation of programmable logic, V-LoL\emojitrain{} offers significant versatility in the posed visual logical learning tasks, encompassing relational, arithmetic, and analogical reasoning.
-In Tab.~\ref{tab:datasetsoverview} we compare V-LoL\emojitrain{} with other visual reasoning datasets, focusing on the essential features and learning tasks of the dataset.
+V-LoL-Trains (V-LoL\emojitrain{}) presents a first instantiation of V-LoL by merging the logical foundation of the Michalski train problems \citep{michalski1980} into 3D visual representations via CLEVR-like~\citep{johnson2016} rendering processes.
+Introduced by \cite{michalski1980}, the original \emph{Michalski train problem} represents a classic ILP task.
+It consists of two sets of five train examples where these trains are composed of a wide variety of properties, and are labelled into two categories: \textit{eastbound} or \textit{westbound} (\cf Fig. 5 in the supplementary material (supp.)).
+The objective is to discern relational patterns within the trains' properties and conjecture a hypothesis that perfectly separates the eastbound from the westbound trains.
+We will provide details on the exact composition and properties of V-LoL\emojitrain{} in the following sections.